KelvinMvungi/product-preview-card-component-main/README.md

 ## My process

-Started with the HTML first, later came to the css and did some minor edit on the HTML to get the layout correct for desktop design.
+Started with the HTML first, and moved on to the styling with mobile first approach.
+After that I did the desktop design and everything was looking good and responsive.

 ### Built with